Riley Greene Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fourth across all league pitching staffs.
+- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.78).

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (122 total, one per game).
+- Guardians pitchers combine to give up 124 home runs (one per game), the second-fewest in the league.

-- Williams gets the start for the Guardians, his 11th of the season.
-He is 1-3 with a 2.80 ERA and 59 strikeouts in 54 2/3 innings pitched.
+- The Guardians are sending Bibee (9-2) to the mound to make his 20th start of the season as he looks for his 10th win.
+He is 9-2 with a 2.90 ERA and 106 strikeouts through 108 2/3 innings pitched.

-- The righty's last time out came on Saturday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.
+- The righty last pitched on Sunday against the Tampa Bay Rays, when he went seven innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.